Saint-Domingue expedition: Reconquest

-On 23 February Desfourneaux's division entered Les Gonaïves, then on fire.
-General Boudet occupied Saint-Marc, also on fire and filled with the blood of the throats cut on the orders of Dessalines, who managed to escape the trap.
+On 23 February Desfourneaux's division entered Gonaïves, then on fire.
+General Boudet occupied Saint-Marc, also on fire, and filled with the blood of the throats cut on the orders of Dessalines, who managed to escape the trap.
 Maurepas and his 2,000 troops continued to resist but finally had to surrender to Humbert.
-The French forces besieging fort de la Crête-à-Pierrot were attacked in the rear by Dessalines then by Toussaint as they attempted to bring relief to the besieged, but the fort was finally forced to surrender and inside it were found large amounts of arms and munitions as well as many assassinated white residents.
-At Les Verrettes the French forces found a horrible spectacle.
+The French forces besieging fort de la Crête-à-Pierrot were attacked in the rear by Dessalines, then by Toussaint, as they attempted to bring relief to the besieged, but the fort was finally forced to surrender and inside it were found large amounts of arms and munitions as well as many assassinated white residents.
+At Verrettes the French forces found a horrible spectacle.
 No longer able to follow the rebel forces' march, 800 men, women, children and old people had been killed, and the rebels there had also killed any prisoners they took.

 Running out of resources, the area controlled by the rebel forces became more and more restricted and the rebels more and more disheartened.
 Christophe offered to lay down his arms in exchange for being given the same lenient treatment as had been given Laplume and Maurepas and his surrender led to that of Dessalines and finally of Toussaint.
-Under house arrest, Toussaint was restored to his rank and properties by Leclerc.
-At the end of April and start of May order was re-established little by little on the island, trade resumed at the ports and the rebels (seemingly reconciled to their situation) held onto their lands and ranks.
+From house arrest, Toussaint was restored to his rank and properties by Leclerc.
+At the end of April and start of May order was re-established little by little on the island, trade resumed at the ports, and the rebels (seemingly reconciled to their situation) held onto their lands and ranks.